ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Limitations
 {: #rest_producer_limitations}

 When using the REST producer API, there is a limitation on the maximum size of the message passed as request payload.
-The maximum size of the payload is limited to 64K.
+The maximum size of the payload is limited to 64 K.

 ## API reference